 Take this base soup and make it Tex-Mex style.
 Use black beans instead of kidney beans, add some diced bell pepper to the vegetable mix and adding some cumin and chili powder to the simmering soup.
 Maybe swap out the pasta for rice (about 1/2 cup).
 Stir in frozen corn at the end.

-Leftover Turkey Vegetable Soup
+Get the Recipe: Turkey Vegetable Soup

 - 6 - 7 cups homemade turkey or store-bought chicken broth, see Notes below for how to make homemade turkey stock